 Two-part epoxy takes longer to dry and cure than one-part epoxy paint.
 On average, two-part exposure paint will take 2 hours to dry to touch and about 8 hours to dry enough for a re-coat.

-That said, two-part epoxy paint should be applied at room temperature above 60 degrees Fahrenheit.
-Also, the concrete should be washed and sanded before the paint is applied.
+That said, two-part epoxy paint should be applied at room temperature above 60 degrees F. Also, the concrete should be washed and sanded before the paint is applied.

 The main reason two-part epoxy paint takes longer to dry and cure is that the paint contains a hardener and a resin.
 Both parts come together but the user has to mix them to create the epoxy paste which will then be applied to the concrete.
 The hardener and resin will ignite a chemical reaction that will produce exothermic heat.

 It takes a while for this chemical reaction to be completed which is why two-part epoxy paint takes longer to dry.
 However, not everyone can wait several hours before re-coating or sanding epoxy paint.
 So is there any way to make epoxy paint dry quicker?
 Let’s find out.